 The Rana Plaza collapse will be remembered as one of the worst industrial disasters in history.
-But more than that, through the awakening so many of us felt in the days and months following, it has become a catalyst for a revolution…a Fashion Revolution.
+But more than that, through the awakening so many of us felt in the days and months following, it has become the catalyst for a revolution…a Fashion Revolution.

-Making the invisible….visible
+Making the invisible… visible

-The fashion supply chain is complex, murky and shrouded in a lack of transparency.
-Forced labour of adults and children in Uzbek cotton fields, poisonous toxins in tanning yards, cancer from cotton pesticides in India and the millions of workers exploited with cheap wages and long hours; these are the results of fast fashion.
+The fashion supply chain is complex, murky, and shrouded in a lack of transparency.
+Forced labour of adults and children in Uzbek cotton fields, poisonous toxins in tanning yards, cancer from cotton pesticides in India, and the millions of workers exploited with cheap wages and long hours; these are the results of fast fashion.
 These are the people wearing the weight of our clothing on their shoulders.
 And most of this is happening out of sight and out of mind, hidden in the developing world.